sr2ds/du-rs/Readme.md

-# Simple estimate file space usage
+# Simple estimate file space usage - RIIR

 A simple tool for size analyze files in your file system like `du` command.

+# Actual Status

+This is a initial implementation, for now we  have only a simple list with size of directories and the unique acceptabled param is directory path.

 # Todo

 1. Params rules; Like du https://linuxcommand.org/lc3_man_pages/du1.html
-2. Async callers to improve perform;
+2. Is a good idea make async callers to improve perform?;
 3. Exceptions tratatives;
 4. Tests.